reactive-python/reactpy-django/README.md

 </a>

 `django-idom` allows you to integrate [IDOM](https://github.com/idom-team/idom) into Django applications.
-IDOM being a package for building responsive user interfaces in pure Python which is inspired by [ReactJS](https://reactjs.org/).
-For more information on IDOM refer to [its documentation](https://idom-docs.herokuapp.com).
+IDOM is a pure Python library inspired by [ReactJS](https://reactjs.org/) for creating responsive web interfaces.

 **You can try IDOM now in a Jupyter Notebook:**
 <a